About the College Academy of Tutoring Program (CAT)

 The second source of our foundation comes from Catholic Social Teaching, which asserts that, "Solidarity is also an authentic moral virtue, not a ‘feeling of vague compassion or shallow distress at the misfortunes of so many people, both near and far.'
 On the contrary, it is a firm and persevering determination to commit oneself to the common good.
 That is to say to the good of all and of each individual, because we are all really responsible for all."
 It is this teaching we use to demonstrate how we stand with and support those in need.

 The third is the international aspect of the mission of the Sisters of the Holy Cross.
-Because of the Sisters' work with the poor in Mexico and South America, we are committed to reaching out to those same populations here in South Bend (primarily the Mexican population and children enrolled in ENL classrooms).
+Because of the Sisters' work with the poor in Mexico and South America, we are committed to reaching out to those same populations here in South Bend.
 In this way we hope that our work can, in some small way, parallel the Sisters' work.